 •Before any MAJOR change, here are some examples:

-•If your animal gets a sunburn (Yes you read right, animals can get sunburn.
+•If you or your animal gets a sunburn (Yes you read right, animals can get sunburn.
 Lighter colored animals as well as dogs and cats with white ears can get sunburned on the tips and edges of the ears.

 • For bruises or burns